ACME-APCM/Client/README.md

 # Client
-Client side of the project
+Client side of the project.